Also known as:

 Colour Adult:

 A.g. guatemalae: Mostly green, with blue crown, forehead and lores; carpal edge of wing green/yellow; edges of wing feathers blue; red on secondary feathers; tail feathers dark green to light green at tip.
-Bill dark grey.
+Beak dark grey.
 Eye ring white, eye red.

 A.g. virenticeps: Mostly green with less blue crown than guatemalae; more yellow/green; green/yellow carpal edge, variably marked red; green crown; lores and forehead green tinged with blue.
-Bill black/horn in colour.
+Beak black/horn in colour.
 Eye ring white, eye red.

 Colour Juvenile: